This article outlines 18 best practices for working with data in Google Sheets.

 This is much better than having a column like this in your dataset:

 Note, you often get data in this format, with multiple datapoints encoded in a single cell, and it’s your job to split that data out into separate columns, so you can do your analysis.
-This is covered in my Data Cleaning course.
+This is covered in the Data Cleaning in Google Sheets course.

 9. Distinguish columns you add (e.g. by color)

 It’s helpful to be able to distinguish the original raw data from any columns you’ve added in the course of your analysis.
 You’ll quickly lose track of the original data columns if you don’t mark them, and I’ve found adding a subtle color to the whole column is the quickest and most reliable way of indicating this.

 Can you tell which are the original and which are the columns I’ve added in this example?